A Little Intro To Bowden's Own Kit

 We've always liked using pressure washers to help detail our cars, and they help a lot with wheel cleaning.
 If you don’t have a pressure washer, and you’re using a hose, or your wheels needed some extra cleaning after the pressure washer, we recommend our dedicated Wheels bucket (place a Great Barrier Thingy in it if you like – if you don’t have our dedicated Wheels bucket, you can use the Wash bucket, just rinse it out very well after doing the wheels, then fill it with fresh, clean water before washing your vehicle) Add half a capful of Nanolicious Wash and then fill it to the desired level and suds it up using the hose or pressure washer.
 Get the bucket situated next to the first wheel you are going to clean.

 Grab the bottle of Wheely Clean Mini Me and spray 6-8 sprays all around the surface of the wheel.
 Using your desired Wheel Woolie or wheel brush, dip it into the Wheels (or Wash) bucket mixture and wash the wheel face and dish thoroughly.
-Rinse the dirty brushes out to clean off the grime and dirt and then go back to the Wheels (or Rinse) bucket and continue cleaning.
+Rinse the dirty brushes out to clean off the grime and dirt and then go back to the Wheels (or Wash) bucket and continue cleaning.
 This will keep your wash water clean and effective.
 Once you're happy the wheel is clean, rinse it clean with your pressure washer or hose and move onto the next wheel.
 Continue this procedure on each wheel till the job is done.

 With your Great Barrier Thingy in the Wash Bucket, fill the bucket with approximately 7-8L of water.
 Add in 1 capful of Nanolicious Wash, and then froth it up nicely with either the jet function of your hose, or preferably with a pressure washer.